Appellate Justice Initiative

 FAIRNESS AND EQUALITY FOR ALL

-McGuireWoods’ Appellate Justice Initiative includes dozens of volunteer lawyers, paralegals and professional staff dedicated to protecting the rights of criminal defendants and effecting real change in the criminal justice arena.
+McGuireWoods’ Appellate Justice Initiative includes dozens of volunteer lawyers, paralegals and business professionals dedicated to protecting the rights of criminal defendants and effecting real change in the criminal justice arena.

 Working closely with the firm’s pro bono team, we make a difference by identifying and challenging at the appellate level practices that infringe on the constitutional rights of defendants — especially those affected by racial disparities in the criminal justice system.